 I lost a lot of money on Saturday.
-I wasn’t gambling.
-I didn’t make a bad business deal.
+Not from gambling.
+Nor making a wrong business decision.
 I simply…misplaced it.

-Subsequent hours were spent in a somewhat frantic search.
+I spent following hours in a somewhat frantic search.
 Did I lose it in the house?
 Perhaps I dropped it during errands?
 Could I have accidentally put it in the mailbox?

 While I’m not thrilled at flushing away a week’s hard work, the outcome could have been so much worse.

 I didn’t lose my health or ruin my relationships.
-I just lot some cash.
+I just lost some cash.

 And as sore as it might make me feel, part of me is grateful.
-This was an important (albeit expensive) reminder that I haven’t been living mindfully, and I needed to slow down.
+Here was an important (albeit expensive) reminder that I haven’t been living mindfully, and I needed to slow down.

-Lesson Learned: If YOU don’t slow down the universe will send something that will slow things down for you.
+If YOU don’t slow down the universe will send something that slows things down for you.

 Now I’d Love To Hear From You

-Or perhaps you already take mindfulness seriously and have established a daily practice.
-If you do, I’d love to hear about what that looks like for you.
+Or perhaps you already take mindfulness seriously and have established a daily practice — meditation or otherwise.
+If that’s you, I’d love to hear about what works for you, and how you figured it out.